slashformotion/hugo-tufte/README.md

 - `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.
 - `copyrightHolder` string: Inserts the value in the default copyright notice.
 - `copyright` string: Custom copyright notice.
+- `math` boolean: Site wide kill switch for Latex support
+- `katex` boolean: if "katex" is set to true katex will be used to render LaTex, if not MathJax will be used instead

 ### Page Parameters